gemfast/www/_docs/deploy.md

 Gemfast has the following hardware requirements:

-* 64-bit CPU architecture
-* 4 total cores (physical or virtual)
-* 8 GB of RAM or more
+* Minimum - 2 Core CPU, 2 GB RAM, 10 GB of free disk space in `/var`
-* minimum of 10 GB of free disk space in /var
+* Recommended Average/Typical - 2 Core CPU, 4 GB RAM, 10 GB of free disk space in `/var`
+* Recommended Large - 4 Core CPU, 8 GB RAM, 20 GB of free disk space in `/var`

 ### Software Requirements

 Gemfast comes pre-packaged with all requirements except systemd which is included by default on the supported platforms.
 Ruby is not required.

 ### Automatic HTTPS